 The World’s 50 Best Restaurants Academy is the mechanism used to create The World’s 50 Best Restaurants list.
 None of the employees of any of the sponsors associated with the awards votes or has any influence over the results.
-The Academy is comprised of over 1000 members, each selected for their expert opinion of the international restaurant scene.
+The Academy is comprised of over 1,000 members, each selected for their expert opinion of the international restaurant scene, with a 50/50 gender balance.

-To create the Academy, and give it a fair representation of the global restaurant scene, we divide the world up into 26 geographical regions.
+To create the Academy, and give it a fair representation of the global restaurant scene, we divide the world up into 27 geographical regions.
 Each region has a chairperson appointed for their knowledge of their part of the restaurant world.
-These chairs each select a voting panel of 40 (including themselves) – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and well-travelled gourmets.
+These chairs each select a voting panel of 40 – ensuring a balanced selection of chefs, restaurateurs, food/restaurant journalists and well-travelled gourmets.

 All voters, aside from the Academy Chairs and Vice Chairs, must remain anonymous.
-A minimum of 25% of the panel is renewed each year, and the Academy is split equally among male and female voters.
+A minimum of 25% of the panel is renewed each year.

 Academy Chair: Austria, Switzerland, Hungary & Slovenia